sakinehKhodadadiiiiii/Linear-Regression/README.md

 # SimpleLinearRegression
-This project contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
+This project contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale.